 Cons: could be challenging if you don’t know how to cross the street in Ho Chi Minh City and tackle the traffic

 Pros: most common transportation, easy to find, and suitable for many kinds of trips (short or long distance)

 Cons: might be a scary experience for first-time passengers, but here’s our tip on Motorbike Riding Tips for First-time Passengers

 We suggest you have a local guide driving and you sit on the back of the bike for your safety so that you can enjoy the view.

 Check out our i Tour Vietnam Ho Chi Minh City Motorbike Tour and rest assured with our professional local guides.

 Pros: comfortable and safe for day trips from Ho Chi Minh City

-Cons: not suitable for multiple stops and short distance tour in the city, because they often get stuck in traffic jams, and it is not easy to find a parking lot for cars in the city
+Cons: not suitable for multiple stops and short-distance tours in the city, because they often get stuck in traffic jams, and it is not easy to find a parking lot for cars in the city

 If you want to explore the streets yourself, you can check out our guide on driving in Vietnam.

-Unlike developed countries, public transportation in Ho Chi Minh City can be confusing and it is not a city where you can easily navigate as most places don't have signs in English.
-In Ho Chi Minh City, there are three kinds of public buses, including common, airport and shuttle buses.
+Unlike developed countries, public transportation in Ho Chi Minh City can be confusing and it is not a city where you can easily navigate as most places don’t have signs in English.
+In Ho Chi Minh City, there are three kinds of public buses, including common, airport, and shuttle buses.
 You will often see them in three colors: green, blue, and yellow.
-The green and blue are common buses, while the yellow is for airport and shuttle bus.
+The green and blue are common buses, while the yellow is for the airport and shuttle buses.